 Philanthropy is very commonly institutionalized as non-government organizations (NGOs), also often referred to as non-profit institutions (NPIs).
 The NGO's are an important part of the civil society and are quite distinct from the private enterprises.
-Known variously as the 'non-governmental', 'voluntary', 'community based', 'charitable', 'welfare societies', this set of institutions include within it a variety of entities such as schools, hospitals, dispensaries, human rights organiza-

-36Asian Development Bank.
-Private Sector Assessment, Pakistan.
-December 2008 tions etc. Many definitions of NGOs have been put forward which add to the confusion.
-However, despite their diversity the NGOs share certain common features39:
+Known variously as the 'non-governmental', 'voluntary', 'community based', 'charitable', 'welfare societies', this set of institutions include within it a variety of entities such as schools, hospitals, dispensaries, human rights organizations etc. Many definitions of NGOs have been put forward which add to the confusion.
+However, despite their diversity the NGOs share certain common features33: